What is Performance Management?

 Performance management feedback

-Performance feedback is the most important part of performance management system.
+Performance feedback is the most important part of the performance management system.
 It is used by the organization in the following ways:

 Game Plan for Improving: Motivation and direction is provided through feedback in order to create a game plan to improve performance.